Tacview 2.0 – The future of flight analysis

 - DCS World Exporter – Available in Tacview 1.5.3

-- Real-time flight analysis – Alpha version (planned for Tacview 1.6)
+- Real-time flight analysis – Available in Tacview 1.6

-- Graphical User Interface – Draft (planned for Tacview 2.0)
+- Graphical User Interface – Prototyping (planned for Tacview 2.0)

 Like you, I don't like to wait for years to get an average product in the end.
 This is why I'm developing this new version iteratively.
 You will be able to enjoy the improvements, one by one, each month instead of waiting forever to get nothing...
 For instance, during the past months I have already started the work by rewriting the terrain engine you can already enjoy since Tacview 1.3.